mcevoypeter/tf-gh-repo/README.md

 Merge commits are the only allowed form of merge; squash merges and rebase merges are both disallowed.
 The merge commit title and message are set to the corresponding pull request title and body, respectively.

+## Environments

+Zero or more environments may be specified with accompanying [GitHub Actions] secrets and variables.
+Only protected branches that match the environment's deployment policy may deploy to the environment.

 ## Issues

 Repository issues are turned off.